rgiordan/vittles/docs/source/index.rst

 optimization and sensitivity analysis for statistical problems that employ optimization or estimating equations.

-The functionality of ``paragami`` can be divided into three mutually supportive pieces:
+The functionality of ``vittles`` can be divided into three mutually supportive pieces:

 * Tools for converting structured parameters to and from "flattened"